MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/getting-phones-for-skype-for-business-online.md

 ms.custom:
 - Phone System
-description: 'Informazioni su quali telefoni di Polycom, HP e Mitel utilizzano Skype for Business e sulle licenze necessarie. ' ms.openlocfilehash: e79c942923e9a9d4d0df0bc18172eb10caff57bc ms.sourcegitcommit: 111bf6255fa877b3fce70fa8166e8ec5a6643434 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 04/23/2019
+description: 'Informazioni su quali telefoni di Polycom, HP e Mitel utilizzano Skype for Business e sulle licenze necessarie. ' ms.openlocfilehash: f3a042a200f821f6e5836eb3fc6b062a88e2da35 ms.sourcegitcommit: ab47ff88f51a96aaf8bc99a6303e114d41ca5c2f ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 05/20/2019
-ms.locfileid: "32229526"
+ms.locfileid: "34297999"
 ---
 # <a name="getting-phones-for-skype-for-business-online"></a>Ottenere telefoni per Skype for Business online

 Skype for Business Online qualifies and supports desktop phones for users who want to have a traditional phone experience, rather than use the Skype for Business app.
 This topic covers the phones and firmware versions that are supported for use in Skype for Business Online and other information that can help you when you are setting up phones in your organization.

-Per ottenere gli aggiornamenti più recenti e la maggior parte delle informazioni aggiornate sui dispositivi supportati, vedere [Skype per il catalogo dei dispositivi Business](http://partnersolutions.skypeforbusiness.com/solutionscatalog).
+Per ottenere gli aggiornamenti più recenti e la maggior parte delle informazioni aggiornate sui dispositivi supportati, vedere il [Catalogo di dispositivi Skype for business](http://partnersolutions.skypeforbusiness.com/solutionscatalog).

 ## <a name="supported-phones"></a>Telefoni supportati

-Per Skype per gli utenti aziendali Online, è possibile scegliere tra diversi modelli di *certificati per Skype per i telefoni aziendali* e telefoni che eseguono Lync Phone Edition (LPE) elencato in Skype per categoria Business Online in [Skype per dispositivo Business Catalogo](http://partnersolutions.skypeforbusiness.com/solutionscatalog).
+Per gli utenti di Skype for business online, è possibile scegliere tra diversi modelli all'interno dei *telefoni certificati per Skype for business* e telefoni con Lync Phone Edition (LPE) elencati nella categoria Skype for business online nel [dispositivo Skype for business Catalogo](http://partnersolutions.skypeforbusiness.com/solutionscatalog).

-Microsoft è collaborazione e stretta collaborazione con Polycom, Yealink e AudioCodes per sviluppare e la certificazione un'ampia gamma di dispositivi tramite Partner IP Phone programma (PIP) per il sistema telefonico in Office 365 e Skype per Business Server.
+Microsoft collabora e lavora in stretta collaborazione con Polycom, Yealink e AudioCodes per sviluppare e certificare una vasta gamma di dispositivi tramite il programma PIP (partner IP Phone Program) per il sistema telefonico in Office 365 e Skype for Business Server.

 When ordering new phones for Skype for Business, it is important to buy phones with the *right product ID*.
 These product IDs will ensure that the phones you receive have the Skype for Business Online qualified version already installed.